Local students showcase engineering skills at Navy Bridge Building Challenge

-Volunteers at the 2025 Navy Bridge Building Challenge.
-Students from nine local schools, as well as some homeschoolers, participated in this year’s challenge, hosted by Naval Undersea Warfare Center Division, Keyport and Puget Sound Naval Shipyard & Intermediate Maintenance Facility at the U.S. Naval Undersea Museum, May 3.
-(U.S. Navy photo by Scott Pittman/Released)
+Students from nine local schools, as well as some homeschoolers, participated in the 2025 Navy Bridge Building Challenge hosted by Naval Undersea Warfare Center Division, Keyport and Puget Sound Naval Shipyard & Intermediate Maintenance Facility at the U.S. Naval Undersea Museum, May 3.

+The challenge, which kicked off in January, is an annual STEM outreach event designed to inspire school-aged children to pursue careers in science, technology, engineering and mathematics.
+Students of all ages were provided with materials—straws and tape for elementary students, and popsicle sticks and glue for middle and high school students—to design and construct bridges capable of withstanding significant weight.
+Over 50,000 popsicle sticks were distributed for this year's competition.

+A total of 176 bridges were tested.
+Participants brought their completed bridges to the museum, where weight was applied to the center of each bridge deck until the structure failed.
+Bridges could also be submitted in advance for testing.

 |Date Taken: